The Undergraduate Certificate in Entrepreneurship is available to students outside

 Business Law is an introductory course exploring the nature of laws, its sources,

-business law topics - property, contracts, torts, agency, business organizations and
+business law topics: property, contracts, torts, agency, business organizations, and

-This is the first of a full-year sequence of 2 semester-long 3-credit courses.
-The
+This is the first of two semester-long 3-credit courses (ENTR 301/302).
+The course

 majors and is typically taken in the spring of sophomore year but can be taken at